UWC2-PYTHON/ProgrammingInPython/source/modules/AdvancedArgumentPassing.rst

 Keyword arguments
 =================

-When defining a function, you can specify only what you need -- in any order
+When defining a function, you can specify only what you need -- in any order.

 .. code-block:: ipython